The federal government is still shut down. Here's what that means across the country

 The other half have been deemed essential and so are continuing to work.

+By law federal workers are supposed to get back pay once the shutdown ends, but the White House has tried to cast doubt on that.

-Thursday, the Senate failed to advance a pair of competing measures to pay at least some federal employees during the government shutdown.
+The Senate has failed to advance a pair of competing measures to pay at least some federal employees during the government shutdown.

 Many other federal workers are also still getting paid as usual during the shutdown.
 Salaries for some federal employees, including the vast majority of those at the Department of Veterans Affairs, do not come out of appropriations that Congress must approve every year.